 We all have an innate ability to reach our potential given the right environment.
 For many reasons this process often becomes interrupted or paralyzed.
-Children and young adults face many pressures today.
-Children and particularly young adults, find it hard to communicate what they are really feeling, and without this expression things can become overwhelming for them.
-This may manifest itself in many ways.
-They can communicate to us through their anxiety, depression, anger, aggression, withdrawal, self-destructive behaviours or fear which can impact relationships with friends and family and their education, emotional well-being and development; thus creating a destructive and disruptive cycle.
+Children, young adults and adults alike face many pressures today.
+We can all find it hard to communicate what we are really feeling and experiencing and without this expression things can become overwhelming.
+We may manifest this in many ways, through our anxiety, depression, anger, aggression, withdrawal, self-destructive behaviours or fear.
+This can impact our relationships with friends and family and, for children, their education, emotional well-being and development; thus creating disruptive and destructive cycles.

 Whether it’s trauma, abuse, bereavement or loss, low self-esteem, identity worries, confidence, resilience and assertiveness, bullying, pressures and issues at school, caring for adults, attachment issues, self-harm, parental illness or separation, change and transition, relationship issues in and out of the home... or something else, effective counselling and psychotherapy can improve the health of our mind and body and improve the overall quality of our life.
 I offer a safe, supportive environment to get our 'heads2gether' and explore thoughts, feelings and behaviour because ultimately, it is these that determine our life experience.